jimdigriz/gaele/README.md

     make

-You can open the Admin Server UI by going to http://localhost:8000 in your browser.
+You can open the [Admin Server UI by going to http://localhost:8000](http://localhost:8000) in your browser.

 ## Cron

-To excercise the cron task can use the 'Run now' button in the 'Cron Jobs' section of the Admin Server UI.
+To excercise the cron task can use the 'Run now' button in the [Cron Jobs](http://localhost:8000/cron) section of the [Admin Server UI](http://localhost:8000).